The most venomous snakes in the world – TOP 10 and TOP 100

 Which snake is the most venomous?

-Most frequently mentioned venomous snakes include the black mamba (Dendroaspis polyepis) and her ‘kiss of death‘ – it has a toxin with the most immediate effect, several subspecies of cobra (Naja, Ophiopahagus, Hemchatus, Boulengerina), one of the greatest venomous snakes – king cobra (Ophiophagus hannah) or the eastern diamondback rattlesnake (Crotalus adamanteus).
+Such a question may not have a clear answer.
+There are many criteria to consider when making such a comparison.
+The most frequently mentioned venomous snakes are the black mamba (Dendroaspis polyepis) and its ‘kiss of death‘ – it has a venom with the most immediate effect, several subspecies of cobras (Naja, Ophiopahagus, Hemchatus, Boulengerina), one of the largest venomous snakes – the king cobra (Ophiophagus hannah) or the eastern diamondback rattlesnake (Crotalus adamanteus).

 Are those snakes truly most venomous?

-Certainly every one of those snakes is extremely dangerous.
+Certainly, every one of those snakes is extremely dangerous.
 King cobra (the world`s largest venomous snake – 5.7 m (18ft 8in)), Black mamba (Africa`s longest venomous snake – 4.5 m (14ft 9in) of length), or a Pit viper are sizeable snakes, injecting large portions of venom in one bite.
 Every one of them can easily kill a man, a single bite injection could in fact provide a lethal dose of toxin for several people.

 Lethal dose

-The LD value indicates the dose necessary for causing death of a certain percentage of tested animals of a given species -LDx.
+The LD value indicates the dose necessary for causing the death of a certain percentage of tested animals of a given species -LDx.
 The X marks the percentage of venomous bites resulting in animals` deaths.

 LD50